NYJiaxing/Credit-Default-Prediction/README.md

 ### 1. Data Exploration
 In data exploration, I using python Pandas package import the data from CSV file.
 And using matplotlib and seaborn package visualize the dataset.
 Follow result is found after the exploration:
 * In this dataset has 30000 rows data and 25 features.
 * All of the features had already digitalized before I downloaded it
 * There is no missing value in the dataset
 * The ground truth result, is slightly imbalanced (77% of data is positive, 23% of data is negative)

 ![](/images/data_exp_2.png)

 ### 2. Data Preprocessing
 In data preprocessing, I try three method to overcome the imbalance dataset:
 * Over-sampling, randomly create more data to minority data to ensure the two data is balanced
 * Down-sampling, randomly delete data from majority data to ensure the two data is balanced
 * SMOTE Algorithm, using KNN algorithm to find nearest data around the minority data to make two dataset balanced

+### 3. Prediction with Machine Learning Modeling
+Normally, using a decision tree or logistic regression as a bench mark, I send four different training data into the same model, downloaded data from UCI dataset, oversampled data, downsampled data and SMOTE data.
+Then I use confusion matrix, ROC and AUC as evaluation standard to figure out which balancing data method is better.